 Root Relative are very useful for websites using Mod Rewrite.
 Web developers new to mod-rewrite are likely to encounter the problem with broken URLs when using Document Relative Paths.

-The root of the server may refer to htdocs, or the directory where you usually place the index.html I.E. http://www.beamtic.com/ThisIsTheRoot
+The root of the server may refer to htdocs, or the directory where you usually place the index.html file.
+I.e. http://www.beamtic.com/ThisIsTheRoot

 Note.
-These paths are known to break when you change the site structure, such as if you decide to enable Mod Rewrite later. therefor its recommended either to use Root Relative Paths, or Absolute Paths.
+These relative paths may break when you change the site structure, such as if you decide to enable friendly URLs. therefor its recommended either to use Root Relative, or Absolute URLs.

 If you want to link to SubDir/Page.html from index.html in the root by using the Document Relative way, you would do like below:

 Linking from SubDir/Page.html to a page in the root would require the following path:

 The "../" in front of the page name, basicly says go up one.
 If you need to go up more then one time, IE. When having more SubDirectories, simply add more dots as needed.
 The below will go up 3 times, I.E. From SubDir/SubDir/SubDir/Page.html